 The hug emoji confuses some users.
 They think it was a symbol for a funny shrug or that something is cool.

-In 2017, 69 new emojis were approved and released by the Unicode Consortium.
+In 2017, the Unicode Consortium approved and released 69 new emojis.
 You might think that it is easy to create new ones.
-They must comply with the requirements to have them usable across various platforms and electronic devices before the consortium can give its approval.
-It’s time consuming and difficult, and could take a year or more before the emoji could be approved and released.
+They must comply with the requirements to have them usable across various platforms and electronic devices.
+This should be done before the consortium can give its approval.
+It’s time consuming and difficult, and takes years before the approval and release of the emoji.

 The proliferation and popularity of emojis opened a new job – emoji translator.
 Someone should be able to translate emojis employed in product marketing to ensure that the emojis used can truly convey the intended message and the target consumers would not find them offensive or abusive.
 The first emoji translator is Irishman Keith Broni.

-Emojis are difficult to translate so you should work with a professional translator from a reputable language services company to ensure that you get accurate translation, whether they are written texts or emojis.
+Emojis are difficult to translate.
+You should work with a professional translator from a reputable language services company to ensure that you get accurate translation.
+Regardless of whether it is a written text or emojis.

 Image Copyright: koya79 / 123RF Stock Photo